RGodwinDev/AdventofCode2023/README.md

 		Interestingly, if I print out my vector and choose first number that isnt 0, it's the correct answer.
 		Other people on the advent of code subreddit complained about the same issue.

+		I think I've fixed the major bugs :O

+	Ways I could make part1 and part2 faster binary search the filters
+		For part1 that would be pretty easy.
+Would change it from O(seed*filters) to O(seedlogfilters) For part2 it would probably be significantly more complicated because we're dealing with ranges instead of single numbers.

 Day 6 - Wait For It

 	significantly easier than yesterday.